tejasai97/social_MEAN/README.md

 # social_MEAN
-a a social meadia application using MEAN stack
+A social meadia application using MEAN stack